Muhammad-Ahmad-AI/react-admin-example/README.md

 # Run client only (:3000)
 npm run client
 ```
-Create Disboards And Enjoy using React
+Create Disboards And Enjoy using React.